brandonrbreeze/cse15l-lab-reports/lab-report-1-week-1.md

 **Step 1: Intstall VS Code**
 ![Image0](/VS-code.png)

-To download VS Code go to https://code.visualstudio.com/ and choose the appropraite version for your operating system.
+To download VS Code go to https://code.visualstudio.com/.

+Choose the appropraite version for your operating system.
 As you can see I already had VS code downloaded for my Mac.

 **Step 2: Remotely Connecting**